markallanson/nmqtt/readme.md

 Welcome to the nMQTT .Net MQTT Library.
 You can find a [quickstart here](./getting-started.md)

+## Build Server
+There is a [TeamCity build server](http://teamcity.bareknucklecode.com:8111/) which provides CI builds.
+The build currently runs on Ubuntu/Mono(v2) both because it's simpler and cheaper to maintain.
+This also has the side benefit of finding any filename case bugs which can cause issues with builds under mono on linux.

 ## Getting Source
 The source for nMQTT is on [github](https://github.com/markallanson/nmqtt).